 It is a symbol of wholeness.
 It is a single path to the center, and a single path out.
 It is a metaphor for life’s journey to our own center and back again.

-Here is a link to the booklet “How to Walk a Labyrinth,” a recording of St. Paul’s member Steve Martin reading a labyrinth visualization.
-Contact Steve at firstname.lastname@example.org or (910) 228-4841 if you want to learn more about labyrinths.
+Here is a link to the booklet “How to Walk a Labyrinth. “ A recording of St. Paul’s member Steve Martin reading a labyrinth visualization may help prepare you for a labyrinth walk.
+Contact Steve at email@example.com or (910) 228-4841 if you want to learn more about labyrinths.

 Labyrinths in the Wilmington Area